 Why is Allergy Increasing?

-The latest surveys show that the rates of allergy are increasing throughout the world, affecting around 30-40% of people at some stage in their lives.
+The latest surveys show that the rates of allergy are increasing throughout the world, affecting up to 30-35% of people at some stage in their lives.
 This increase was initially seen in countries such as the UK, Europe and USA, but can now be found in all countries undergoing industrial development.
 The pattern of allergy is also changing – initially, the increase was in asthma and allergic rhinitis (hay fever).
 However, recent studies have confirmed a significant increase in the incidence of food allergies, in particular amongst children.
 In the UK, it is estimated that up to 50% of children are diagnosed with an allergic condition.

 Allergy is caused when the body's immune system reacts to a normally harmless substance, such as pollen, food, or house dust mite.
 The body identifies the substance as a threat and produces an inappropriate, exaggerated response to it.
 What we are only beginning to understand is what tips the balance in favour of allergy.
 Researchers have suggested that a number of factors might cause someone to become allergic: